What Volkswagen Reveals about the Limits of Performance-Based Regulation

 When automobile manufacturers in the United States first designed air bags to meet performance-based safety standards, the systems worked to protect many people; however, they also actually caused numerous fatalities to children and adults smaller than the average adult male who occupied front seats in otherwise minor accidents.
 Why were smaller individuals put in danger?
 Because the mandated performance test called for crash test dummies the size of the average adult male and the airbags deployed at speeds meant for someone of that body size and mass.
 (Fortunately, regulators learned and now have standards calling for crash test dummies of different sizes.)

 In yet another example, high-stakes testing of elementary and high school students, a type of performance-based approach to oversight of education, has seen about a dozen educators in Atlanta prosecuted for cheating.
 Even more worrisome are claims that such educational testing actually worsens the quality of instruction, as students are taught strategies to score better on tests rather than working to develop deeper academic knowledge and cognitive skills.

 As should be apparent, the Volkswagen case is just the latest example of the “teaching to the test” phenomenon.

 Performance-based regulation’s flexibility is both its principal advantage and its chief challenge.
 Flexibility gives firms room to find ways to comply with the letter of the law while still advancing their private goals – but sometimes they do so at the expense of public goals.

-It does not deny the reprehensibility of what Volkswagen is accused of doing to recognize that the performance-based regime in this case called for much greater enforcement scrutiny.
+It does not deny the reprehensibility of what Volkswagen is accused of doing to recognize that the performance-based regime in this case needed much greater enforcement scrutiny.
 Given how extensive Volkswagen’s transgressions appear to have been, it is shocking that it took so many years for regulators to discover the problem.
-And they eventually did so only because a small but enterprising non-profit group paid a university researcher test two Volkswagen vehicles on the road.
+And they eventually did so only because a small but enterprising non-profit group paid a university researcher to test two Volkswagen vehicles on the road.